Commitment to the protection and security of personal information, including genetic information is of paramount importance to us.

 The type of personal data we collect and how we process it

-Account information: Information about your account can be found in our subscription terms and conditions.
+Information about your account can be found in our subscription terms and conditions.
 To use our Service, you must create an account.
 To create an account, you are asked to submit details such as name (which may be a pseudonym of your choice), email address and telephone number, age, and a password you create.

-Genetic Information: As outlined in our subscription terms and conditions we do not store your DNA.
+As outlined in our subscription terms and conditions we do not store your DNA.
 To enable us to generate your DnaNudge test report, users provide a DNA sample using a swab which is inserted into a DnaNudge Cartridge and analysed by the “on the spot” testing unit (NudgeBox).
-When the test is completed the cartridge containing the DNA sample is completely destroyed.
+When the test is completed the cartridge containing the DNA sample is destroyed.
 There is no genetic information in the NudgeBox.
 Your DNA sample is tested against a location-coded pattern.
 The NudgeBox sends an encrypted format of the pattern measurement to the DnaNudge Cloud.
 The encrypted DNA test results are then analysed in our database where the general relationships between product ingredients, DNA information and certain corresponding traits have previously been stored.
 Your resulting traits are then sent to your Mobile App and/or DNA capsule so that product recommendations and alternatives are made by either scanning product barcodes or by a search facility on the App.
 Accordingly, there is no genetic code or genetic variation data transmitted or stored on the User’s DnaBand or DnaNudge App or in the DNA Cloud, only data relating to your traits that are relevant to product recommendations.

 Note that only information such as product-recommendations can be shared between Users.

-Information given by Users: this includes information that we may ask Users to provide from time to time for research processes, quality control and to improve the Service.
+This includes information that we may ask Users to provide from time to time for research processes, quality control and to improve the Service.
 For example, we may collect such information through direct correspondence, surveys, other activities through the Mobile App, Capsule or the website etc.

-Device and Browsing Information: From time to time, we may use automatic data collection technologies to collect anonymised product data for research, development and statistical purposes.
+From time to time, we may use automatic data collection technologies to collect anonymised product data for research, development and statistical purposes.

 We use personal data for the following purposes:

-- to meet our obligations to you, to provide you with access to the Service and with product recommendations and to deliver the Service to you, to support Users’ use of the Service and to enable us to handle enquiries and complaints;
+- To meet our obligations to you, to provide you with access to the Service and with product recommendations and to deliver the Service to you, to support Users’ use of the Service and to enable us to handle enquiries and complaints;

-- to manage your account and from time to time to communicate with you including by sending you promotional offers or other marketing information or to invite you to participate in surveys, questionnaires or research projects.
+- To manage your account and from time to time to communicate with you including by sending you promotional offers or other marketing information or to invite you to participate in surveys, questionnaires or research projects.
 You can opt out of promotional communications through our Service;

-- for research and development purposes (including machine learning) in order to improve or personalise the Service and to help us understand our customers and how our Service is used;
+- For research and development purposes (including machine learning) in order to improve or personalise the Service and to help us understand our customers and how our Service is used;

-- to aggregate data to allow it to be used for statistical and research purposes;
+To aggregate data to allow it to be used for statistical and research purposes;

-- to personalise Users’ access to the Service, to test, monitor, improve and upgrade the Service;
+- To personalise Users’ access to the Service, to test, monitor, improve and upgrade the Service;

-- to meet our legal obligations and the regulatory requirements to which we are subject, for loss prevention purposes and to protect and enforce our rights and meet our obligations to third parties;
+- To meet our legal obligations and the regulatory requirements to which we are subject, for loss prevention purposes and to protect and enforce our rights and meet our obligations to third parties;

-- for our internal business purposes such as keeping records of our communications with Users, compiling statistical data concerning the use of the Service and performing analytics relating to the use of the Service by Users.
+- For our internal business purposes such as keeping records of our communications with Users, compiling statistical data concerning the use of the Service and performing analytics relating to the use of the Service by Users.

 The lawful basis for processing users’ personal data

-- your express consent, where you consent for us to process your genetic data for the purpose of receiving the Service or when you use the NudgeShare or the NudgeMatch feature to share your product recommendations with other users;
+- Your express consent, where you consent for us to process your genetic data for the purpose of receiving the Service or when you use the NudgeShare or the NudgeMatch feature to share your product recommendations with other users;

-- the fulfilment of our contractual obligations to you in accordance with our subscription terms and conditions;
+- The fulfilment of our contractual obligations to you in accordance with our subscription terms and conditions;

-- our legitimate interests in (among other things) operating and administering the Service, conducting commercial research, improving and maintaining our Service, personalising and tailoring content made available to you through the Service, protecting the security or integrity of our databases or the Service, protecting our business or reputation, taking precautions against legal liability, protecting and defending our rights or property, or for resolving disputes, investigating and attending to inquiries or complaints with respect to your use of the Service.
+- Our legitimate interests in (among other things) operating and administering the Service, conducting commercial research, improving and maintaining our Service, personalising and tailoring content made available to you through the Service, protecting the security or integrity of our databases or the Service, protecting our business or reputation, taking precautions against legal liability, protecting and defending our rights or property, or for resolving disputes, investigating and attending to inquiries or complaints with respect to your use of the Service.